Web3-Pi/Ethereum-On-Raspberry-Pi/docs/GetStart/pair-devices.md

   ```

 ### Summary

-At this point, devices is configured and ready to host and **Ethereum Node**.
+At this point, devices are configured and ready to host an **Ethereum Node**.

-If you have default config.txt Geth, Nimbus software will start automaticly as a service.
+If you have default config.txt Geth, Nimbus software will start automatically as a service.

-For more information how to configure/modify elements of Ethereum On Raspberry Pi read "Reference" part of this documentation.
+For more information on how to configure/modify elements of Ethereum On Raspberry Pi, please read the "Reference" part of this documentation.